awslabs/sagemaker-debugger/documentation/tensorflow.md

     optimizer: Tuple[tf.train.Optimizer, tf.keras.Optimizer],
 )
 ```
-Adds callback methods to the optimizer object and returns it.
+Modify the optimizer object to log gradients, and return the optimizer.
+Must be used when saving gradients.

-`optimizer` (Tuple[tf.train.Optimizer, tf.keras.Optimizer]): The optimizer
+`optimizer` (Tuple[tf.train.Optimizer, tf.keras.Optimizer]): The optimizer.

 ## EstimatorHook / SessionHook
+EstimatorHook is used for the tf.estimator.Estimator interface.\
+SessionHook is used for tf.train.MonitoredSession objects (tf.Session objects are not supported).\
-These are aliases pointing to the same object.
+Because Estimator uses MonitoredSession under the hood, these names are aliases to the same class.
+They have two separate names for clarity.
 ```
 __init__(
     out_dir,
     export_tensorboard = False,